1. PERSONAL FINANCE

 If you don’t make a 20% down payment, here’s what could happen:

-• You might have to pay for private mortgage insurance (PMI)
+• You might have to pay for private mortgage insurance (PMI).

-• Your interest rate could be higher
+• Your interest rate could be higher.

-• Your monthly payment might be higher than expected
+• Your monthly payment might be higher than expected.

-• You may not get approved for a mortgage
+• You may not get approved for a mortgage.

-Is a 20% Down Payment On a Home Necessary?
+Is a 20% Down Payment on a Home Necessary?

 Though it’s certainly not bad to put a 20% down payment on a home, it’s not always necessary.
-Many conventional mortgage lenders will accept as little as 3% down on a home.
+Many conventional mortgage lenders accept as little as 3% down on a home.
 Many loan programs have a lower down payment requirement.

 These options include: